 This late 14th or early 15th century tower was the setting for the most traumatic year in the life of Mary Queen of Scots.
 It was here in 1567 that she was imprisoned and forced to abdicate before her dramatic escape a year later.
 Visitors can enjoy the fragrance from the large beds of pink purslane in the south and east wooded walks from April to July.
-The site is open from April-October (phone 01577 862 670 for details).
+The site is open during the Summer months 1000-1730 (last outward sailing from the mainland to the island is 1615).
 Access across the Loch to the island, where the castle is located, is via a small 12-seater boat.
+Phone 01577 862 670 for details.